ethan-fox/baseball-game-core/README.md

 Play a baseball game, if every pitcher was Gerrit Cole and every hitter was DJ LeMahieu (my ideal team TBH)

-The code for underlying baseball-game infrastructure.
-Should be hosted in it's own app to receive remote traffic.
+Should be hosted in it's own app to receive remote traffic:

 ```sh
 $ npm run dev